projectNEWM/newm-aipoph/aipoph/README.md

 ### Vault Contract

 The vault contract will be used to stored lost deposits for failed tests.
+Anyone can add funds to the vault but only a threshold actor can subtract any.

 ### Representative Contract